css-hooks/css-hooks/docs/migration/v4/index.md

 ---
-title: v3 -> v4
+title: v4
-description: Update your app to version 4 of CSS Hooks.
+description: Upgrade your app from v3 to v4.
 order: 0
+hidden: true
 ---

 # Migrating to v4